As a chemistry or biochemistry major, you’ll be involved in independent research projects.

 The Capstone Experience

-All chemistry majors at Elmhurst University complete a research project in collaboration with a faculty advisor.
+All chemistry and biochemistry majors at Elmhurst University complete a research project in collaboration with a faculty advisor.

 The research project is a capstone experience that consists of three courses: